mailgun/documentation/source/libraries.rst

 cURL
 ====
 `curl <http://linux.die.net/man/1/curl>`_ is a popular command line tool to send HTTP requests.
-It is very simple and yet quite powerfull.
+It is very simple and yet quite powerful.
 With it you could send data using any HTTP method.
 You could send post data and query params and files in a very consistent and elegant way.
 An exellent choice to study the API.